bobot/oci/INSTALL.md

 Of course, opam will take care of installing their dependencies as well.
 Please ensure that you truly have the latest version available of OCaml and each package.
 OCI loves to use bleeding edge stuff.
+Note that these packages might not be installed at their latest version after an `opam install pkg`: they have complex interdependencies and the whole JaneStreet libraries are sometimes re-split in a new set of packages in a manner that can confuse opam. **Ensure that `opam upgrade` does not tell you that some packages have not been upgraded because of dependencies before continuing.** This can be done by explicitly asking `opam upgrade pkg` to tell that you truly want the latest version of `pkg`.
+Repeat that for all packages until `opam upgrade` stays silent.

 #### opam package